1950 Bahrain Air France Douglas DC-4 crashes: Wreckage discovery and re-investigation

 In 1994 a hydrographic survey of the area to the east of Muhurraq Island off the end of the runway located a wing of an aircraft subsequently identified as that of DC-4 F-BBDM.
 A seabed inspection of the area located two of the Pratt & Whitney radial engines and three bent propellers together with assorted aircraft debris consisting of part of the tailplane, electric wiring, small passenger items and broken bottles.
 The Christian Cemetery Committee responsible for the maintenance of the Old Christian Cemetery in which the 86 casualties had originally been interred approved the idea of a permanent memorial.
 A joint venture between the Bahrain-based diving company TECHDIVE and Royal Navy divers recovered the least damaged propeller and after sandblasting and painting, it was mounted in the cemetery.
-In December the memorial was formerly dedicated by the French Ambassador, various church dignitaries and those involved in its recovery.
+In December the memorial was formally dedicated by the French Ambassador, various church dignitaries and those involved in its recovery.

-The 1994 discovery prompted a detailed unofficial re-investigation into the causes of the two crashes.
-This investigation ruled out pilot error, sabotage and mechanical failure.
-Ultimately, the cause was determined from contemporary weather condition reports from air traffic that were archived in the United Kingdom.
-Both crashes were attributed to extreme weather conditions on the approach to the airport on the two nights in question.
-These conditions are now referred to as microbursts.
-The results were published in a newspaper in Bahrain and had the support of Gulf Air's safety officer.
-The report was also relayed to France via its embassy in Bahrain, with the recommendation that the pilots be exonerated due to conditions unknown at the time and beyond their capability to counteract.
+After the 1994 discovery, two independent researchers, brothers Kevin Patience and Colin Patience, investigated the matter.
+According to them, the primary cause was the extreme weather on the two nights.
+They argued a microburst was most likely at fault for each crash, based on contemporary weather reports.